omkar-shelke25/cka-killercoda/calico-setup/step1.md

 - `crictl ps`
 - `kubectl get no`

-> Make Sure Commponents is running
+> Make sure all primary commponents is running

 ### ❓ **Tasks**